lopqto/lopqto.github.io/about.md

 ### Who i am ?

-DevSecOps engineer with lots of interest in cloud security.
-In Love with malware analysis and hardware tinkering.
-Currently, working at [InfiLock](https://infilock.io).
+IIoT security engineer with lots of interest in hardware tinkering.
+In Love with malware analysis and reverse engineering.
+Currently, working at [Edgecom Energy](https://www.edgecomenergy.ca/).